stilldavid/habfaq/balloonfaq.md

 ## Is This Even Legal?
 Great first question.
 The answer is: yes, completely!
 But of course there's some fine print.

 If you happen to be in the US, we're dealing with "unmanned free balloons" according to the FAA as per the Federal Aviation Regulations.
-These are covered under <a href="http://ecfr.gpoaccess.gov/cgi/t/text/text-idx?c=ecfr&amp;rgn=div5&amp;view=text&amp;node=14:2.0.1.3.15&amp;idno=14" target="_blank">FAR part 101</a>, which I <em>highly</em> encourage you to at least glance over before thinking about a launch.
-The <a href="http://www.eoss.org">EOSS guys</a> have a great <a href="http://www.eoss.org/pubs/far_annotated.htm">version with annotations</a> as well.
+These are covered under [FAR part 101](http://ecfr.gpoaccess.gov/cgi/t/text/text-idx?c=ecfr&amp;rgn=div5&amp;view=text&amp;node=14:2.0.1.3.15&amp;idno=14), which I _highly_ encourage you to at least glance over before thinking about a launch.
+The [EOSS guys](http://www.eoss.org) have a great [version with annotations](http://www.eoss.org/pubs/far_annotated.htm) as well.
 The important part is subpart 1, the applicability of the regulations.
 If you don't meet any specifications in that section, you are considered exempt and need no waivers or announcements for launch.
 The gist of it says that you can't:

 * Have a balloon larger than 6 feet in diameter
 * Have a combined payload weighing more than 12 pounds